Zship135/SQL-Data-Warehouse/README.md

 ### The Gold Layer

-The gold layer is the final layer of the warehouse and where the data becomes business ready.
+The gold layer is the final layer of the warehouse and where the data becomes business-ready.
 Instead of tables, this layer will use views.
 Furthermore, we will use the Star Schema to connect our dimension tables and fact tables.

 <br>
 <br>